AliceO2Group/Control/coconut/doc/coconut_configuration_history.md

-## coconut configuration list
+## coconut configuration history

-List all existing O² components in Consul
+List all existing entries with timestamps of a specified component in Consul

 ### Synopsis

-The configuration list command requests all components from O² Configuration as a list and displays it on the standard output
+The configuration history command returns all entries with all of their associated timestamps or returns all timestamps for a specified component and entry

 ```
-coconut configuration list [component] [flags]
+coconut configuration history <query> [flags]
 ```

 ### Examples

 ```
-coconut conf list
+coconut conf history <component>
-coconut conf list <component>
+coconut conf history <component> <entry>
-coconut conf list <component> -t <timestamp>
+coconut conf history <component>/<entry>
 ```

 ### Options

 ```
-  -h, --help            help for list
+  -h, --help            help for history
-  -o, --output string   output format for the configuration list (yaml/json) (default "yaml")
+  -o, --output string   output format for the returned entries (yaml/json) (default "yaml")
-  -t, --timestamp       display latest timestamp entries for the requested component
 ```

 ### Options inherited from parent commands